 Sling TV: NBC live stream in select areas

 PlayStation Vue is a service that I used for roughly a year, and there’s an excellent shot that you can find NBC in your market.
-Just head over to the PlayStation Vue page and type in your zip code.
-Packages in most markets start at $39.99 per month for 48+ channels.
+Just head over to the PlayStation Vue page and your channel lineup will appear when you click on the Access package.
+That plan is $44.99 per month for 48+ channels.

-YouTube TV has coverage for about 81 NBC networks, and works on Roku, Chromecast, Apple TV and Android TV devices.
+YouTube TV has local NBC networks across the U.S., and works on Roku, Chromecast, Apple TV and Android TV devices.
 You can look over their channel lineup and try out their service free for a week.
 A subscription costs $49.99 per month.

 Samsung and LG TVs with Android TV software can also download the YouTube TV app.
 YouTube TV has ESPN, A&E and TNT as part of its channel lineup.

 So I hope this quick guide was helpful.
 Hulu with Live TV remains my top choice for events like the Kentucky Derby.
 The 7-day free trial requires no commitment, and you can cancel before the billing kicks in if you don’t want to keep the service.